 One of the most frequent excuses for piracy has to be "The app isn't available in my country" or "Google doesn't allow paid apps where I live."
-No longer!
 Read More

 We have all been there before - you're running low on space and want to get rid of some apps.
 Or perhaps you just want to do your device a favor and remove old apps that you no longer use.
 Sure, the app is gone, but most leave behind unwanted data, taking up precious room on the /data partition, your SD card, or both.
 Fortunately, XDA member Dark3n has created a app to address such a situation, aptly titled SD Maid.

 This app is for rooted users only